Galal-Abdelaziz/PFDA-project/README.md

     python -m venv env
     source env/bin/activate   # On Windows, use `env\Scripts\activate`
     ```
-5. Launch Jupyter Notebook by running `jupyter notebook` in the terminal.
+5. Launch Jupyter Notebook or Visual Studio Code:
+    - To launch Jupyter Notebook, run `jupyter notebook` in the terminal.
 This will open a new tab in your web browser showing the available notebooks.
+    - To use Visual Studio Code, ensure the Python and Jupyter extensions are installed.
+Then, open the project folder in VS Code (`code .` in the terminal), and open the `.ipynb` files for interactive editing.
-6. Open `project.ipynb` to explore the comprehensive data analysis, which includes:
+6. Open and run `project.ipynb` to generate the full database file and perform comprehensive data analysis, including:
    - Data cleaning, inspection, and visualization
    - Coding and analysis
 7. Open `analysis.ipynb` to view the plots and summary of the data analysis.
 8. Ensure you have SQLite installed to connect to the `divvy_trips.db` database.
 You can use SQLite or any other compatible database viewer to interact with the database file.